Dialogue is an integral part of any novel. Here are eight ways to upgrade your dialogue and avoid some newbie pitfalls.

 - Make sure not all of your characters sound the same.
 Your adults should not sound like teenagers, teenagers should not sound like collegiate scholars, and someone from Alabama should not sound like they are from Oxford, England.
 Play with dialect and the way your characters use contractions.

 - Read it out loud or act it out.
 This is the ultimate way to detect cheesy dialogue.

-- Generally, people don’t speak in complete sentences.
+- Generally, people speak in fragments.